syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 ## Word Processing XML conversion(.xml)

-Essential DocIO supports converting the Word document into Word Processing XML document and vice versa.
+The Essential DocIO supports converting the Word document into Word Processing XML document and vice versa.

-N> Currently we support importing for Word Processing 2003 XML documents.
-Import and export support for Word Processing 2007 XML documents.
+N> Currently importing and exporting the Word Processing 2003 and 2007 XML documents is supported.

 The following code example shows how to convert the Word document into Word Processing XML document.